 Car accidents are one of the leading causes of personal injury claims filed in New Mexico every year.
 A crash can easily result whenever a distracted, inattentive, impaired, or reckless motorist travels on the roadways throughout our state.
 In addition, automobile collisions may result from hazardous road conditions, motor vehicle defects, medical emergencies, and any number of other factors.
 The victim of an accident with a vehicle may be entitled to receive compensation for pain and suffering, medical costs, lost wages and benefits, and more.
 The personal representative of someone who was killed in such an accident may be entitled to recover additional compensation pursuant to the New Mexico Wrongful Death Act.
 A skilled wrongful death attorney can explain your rights in greater detail.

 If your close relative was killed in a serious injury accident, you should contact the Fine Law Firm.
-Our hardworking Gallup wrongful death lawyers are available to help you recover the compensation you deserve following the tragic loss of a loved one.
+Our hardworking Albuquerque wrongful death lawyers are available to help you recover the compensation you deserve following the tragic loss of a loved one.
 At the Fine Law Firm, our qualified attorneys have more than 100 years of combined experience handling thousands of New Mexico automobile, truck, motorcycle, and other injury accident cases.
 To schedule a free confidential case evaluation, do not hesitate to call the Fine Law Firm today at (505) 889-3463 or contact our committed lawyers through the law firm’s website.

 More Blog Posts: